wu-hongjun/Hackintosh-Aero-15W/README.md

 * [20180807] macOS 10.13.6 is a safe update and it also solves the brightness issue.
 * [20180721] Released a release fixing the ethernet.
 All users are suggested to upgrade to this version.

-## Warning
-* DO NOT USE FILEVAULT DURING INSTALLATION!!!
-100% DISK BREAK AFTER REBOOT GUARANTEED.

 ## Introduction
 #### This EFI configursation is capable for installing too.
 Replace the EFI folder in the Installation USB.